How to Choose the Right Birth Control Pill?

 - Irregular bleeding

 Minipills might also be at a slightly higher risk of failing to prevent pregnancy than Combination Pills as they need to be taken at the exact same time everyday in order to be truly effective.

-Popular Minipills Brand Names:
+Popular Minipill Brand Names:

 - Nor Q D

-Before You Choose A Pill…
+Before you Choose a Pill…

 While it is good to know about the different birth control pills, how they work and who they may be the right choice for, it might still not be that simple to find the one that would work the best for you.

 Since the pills involve different levels of hormones – to which your body may respond differently, depending on a variety of reasons, it is wise to consult with your doctor who could further look into your general health condition, lifestyle and current medications to advise you the best possible birth control pill.

 PocketPills pharmacy will help you manage your birth control prescription by delivering for free, right at your doorstep.
 Download PocketPills app from the App Store or from the Google Play Store and transfer your refills to PocketPills today.
 If you are going to see your doctor, ask your medical clinic to fax the prescription directly at 1-855-950-7226.

 - All about the Birth Control Patch